-The grazing animals would normally drink from the River Thames and River Churn which surround North Meadow.
-By entering the rivers the animals introduce silt into the water, creating a water quality problem which damages fish spawning beds resulting in poor fish populations.
+Grazing animals would normally drink from the River Thames and River Churn which surround North Meadow.
+By entering the rivers the animals introduce silt into the water.
+This creates a water quality problem which damages fish spawning beds resulting in poor fish populations.

-The pump is operated by the grazing animal, pushing the yellow lever (see picture) back, when it drinks from the reservoir.
+Grazing animals operate the pump by pushing the yellow lever (see picture) back, when they drink from the reservoir.
 The pump draws about a litre of water from the river each time the lever is operated.

-The pump can be used by both cows and horses.
+Cows and horses can use the pumps.
 Normally 70 head of cattle and up to 20 horses graze North Meadow and 8 pasture pumps provide sufficient water for their needs.

 We are soon to start grazing for the 2019 season and the Court will be re-installing the pasture pumps onto the timber frames later this month.